vita-epfl/SocialCausality/README.md

   <img src="docs/background.png" width="600">
 </p>

-> TL;DR: we investigate causal representation learning in the multi-agent context, from computational formalism to controlled simulations to real-world practice.
+> TL;DR: we investigate causal representation learning in the multi-agent context, from computational formalisms to controlled simulations to real-world applications.
 > 1. we cast doubt on the notion of non-causal robustness in the previous benchmark, revealing that recent representations tend to underestimate indirect causal effects
 > 2. we introduce a causal regularization approach, including a contrastive and a ranking variant, which leads to higher causal awareness and out-of-distribution robustness
 > 3. we propose a sim-to-real causal transfer framework, which enables causally-aware representation learning in practical settings even without real-world annotations